laravel/docs/filesystem.md

         ],
     ],

 The above will work for all drivers available.
-A small explanation of the `cache` options:
+A short explanation of the `cache` options:
 - `store` must be one of the cache stores you have configured, see the [Cache](cache.md) section.
 - `expire` the amount of *seconds* before the cache expires
 - `prefix` this is an important one, especially when setting up cache for *multiple* disks.
 Make sure this prefix is unique per disk to ensure the caches do not get mangled up and produce unwanted results!
+When left unset, it will default to `flysystem`.

 <a name="obtaining-disk-instances"></a>
 ## Obtaining Disk Instances